Vidya-jpg/New/How-to-install-SocialCDE.md

 If you don’t find them, just copy and paste the previous lines at the end of file.
 Remember to enter the same credentials used on GitHub.

 ## Plugin installation
-To add SocialCDEforEclipse to Eclipse or Aptana make sure that you have “dropins” folder in main directory.
+To add SocialCDEforEclipse to Eclipse or Aptana, simply copy the downloaded jar file into the subfolder `plugins/` within your installation directory.
 If you don’t find this folder, please control the version of your IDE of choice.
-Then, move the SocialCDEforEclipse jar file into the folder before running the IDE.
-Once the IDE has started, to enable the plugin select the menu _Windows -> Show view -> Others -> SocialCDE for Eclipse -> SocialCDE4Eclipse_
+After moving the jar, run the IDE and, once it has started, enable the plugin by selecting the menu _Windows -> Show view -> Others -> SocialCDE for Eclipse -> SocialCDE4Eclipse_
 The plugin is composed by two views:
 •	SocialCDE4Eclipse
 •	SocialCDE4Eclipse Browser